theos/theos.dev/docs/Variables.md

   - Flags to pass to compiler
   - Space-separated list

+- XXX_ORIONFLAGS (str)
+  - Flags to pass to Orion
+  - Space-separated list

 - XXX_LOGOSFLAGS (str)
   - Flags to pass to Logos
   - Space-separated list